Master's degree Music Education

 • Official length of the programme: two years, 120 ECTS-credits

-• Start of the courses: winter semester as well as summer semester
+• Start of the courses: in the winter semester only

-• Application period: 1 March to 15 April for the winter semester.
+• Application period: 1 March to 15 April for the start in the winter semester

 • University Degree: Master of Music